 We derive revenues from our franchise business through initial or renewal franchise fees, recurring franchise fees and the sale of individual course materials.
 Revenues from initial franchise fees are derived when we enter into arrangements with a franchise partner to open new franchised learning centers, and are mainly affected by the number of new franchised learning centers.
 We also receive renewal franchise fees from our existing franchise partners when they renew their franchise agreements.
 We also derive revenues from the sale of individual course materials and recurring franchise fees based on an agreed percentage of each franchised learning center's collected tuition fees.
 Such revenues are primarily driven by the number of total franchised learning centers and students enrolled.
-The scale of our franchise business largely depends on our ability to attract and retain more franchise partners, the ability of our franchise partners to successfully launch new franchised learning centers, as well as the ability of our franchise partners to operate effectively, attract new students and retain existing students.
+The scale of our franchise business largely depends on our ability to attract and retain more franchise partners, the ability of our franchise partners to operate effectively, attract new students and retain existing students.

 We have achieved steady growth of franchised learning centers in recent years.
-The number of franchised learning centers increased from 137 as of December 31, 2014 to 167 as of December 31, 2016 and further to 190 as of June 30, 2017.
+The number of franchised learning centers increased from 137 as of December 31, 2014 to 167 as of December 31, 2016.
 We expect the number of franchised learning centers to continue to grow.